Inside visits and special features are shown in UPPERCASE in the tour description.

 SALT LAKE CITY–BRYCE CANYON NATIONAL PARK–CEDAR CITY.
 Through the sagebrush landscape of southern Utah to BRYCE CANYON NATIONAL PARK with its breathtaking sandstone and limestone cliffs and ever-changing colors.
 Head west through Dixie National Forest to Cedar City for your overnight.

 GRAND CANYON NATIONAL PARK–LAS VEGAS.
 Head to the unique phenomenon of Las Vegas, where today’s fortune hunters try their luck at the 24-hour gambling tables of the “Strip.”
+An orientation tour upon arrival shows off many of the themed casino resorts along the colorful “Strip.”
 The afternoon is at leisure so you can explore the casinos.

 LAS VEGAS.
 A free day to explore Las Vegas.
 Your Tour Director can arrange an optional excursion to the Hoover Dam, and will have suggestions for the best shows to see this evening.

-LAS VEGAS–CALICO–LOS ANGELES.
-Into California today with a stop at CALICO GHOST TOWN to relive the wild, tough days when miners struck it rich.
+LAS VEGAS–LOS ANGELES.
 Through the Mojave Desert and over the San Gabriel Mountains to Los Angeles.

 LOS ANGELES.
-Start the day with a sightseeing tour of the world’s “Capital of Glamour.”
-You’ll drive to Hollywood, see the footprints of the stars at the TCL Chinese Theatre, and famous Hollywood Bowl.
-Then, on to elegant Beverly Hills followed by a drive down Sunset Strip.
+Start the day with a sightseeing tour of Tinseltown.
+You’ll drive to Hollywood, including the footprints of the glamourous stars at the TCL Chinese Theatre, and famous Hollywood Bowl.
+Then, on to elegant Beverly Hills followed by a drive down the Sunset Strip.